Bardobrave/Graph.js/README.md

 The objective is to allow users to create a functional graph just creating an object and passing it data.
 I want also allow as many options as I can, so users can fine tune their graphs to the maximum detail possible while maintaining ease of use.

-This is yet at an early stage, it's fully functional but it lacks proper testing, cross-browser functionality and a good code cleaning.
+This is yet at an early stage, it's fully functional but it lacks proper testing, cross-browser functionality and a good code cleanup.
 Feel free to use and play with it, also all feedback will be appreciated, however, keep in mind a lot of work is needed before this becomes a "release".

 I'll try to maintain code extensely commented (also, I'll try to comment it in english).
 When I achieve a final release I'll also provide minified files.